sedagundogdu/Pharmacy-System/README.md

 In addition part, information is taken and that's informations saved in database.

-In listing part you can list all patients and medicines on the table.
+In listing part, you can list all patients and medicines on the table.
 You can delete and modify over the table and send these changes to the database.